 Jesus is the ultimate expression of God’s love, and all the qualities of God that make Jesus who he is—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—become qualities in us as we grow in our relationship with Jesus.

-This fruit of the Spirit Sunday school lesson works well as a set.
-Or you can pick and choose from the activities to enhance your programming.
+This fruit of the Spirit lesson for kids is thorough.
+But you can pick and choose from the activities to enhance your programming.

 1. Pray about the fruit of the Spirit.

 Items needed: Bibles

 Items needed: two large sheets of butcher paper, markers, scissors, masking tape, construction paper fruit shapes, Bible

 This activity demonstrates to kids how Christ’s character traits grow inside them as they grow closer to God.

 Spread out two large sheets of paper, and choose a tall child to lie down, arms at their sides, on one sheet.
 Choose a smaller child to lie down, with arms extended overhead, on the other sheet.
 Have the other students trace around the two children on the paper.
 Attach both tracings, side by side, to a wall.
 Explain that the smaller child’s outline represents each of us and the taller child’s outline represents Jesus.